Don't Ship the Org Chart, Part 2

 Norton’s Law: Each time an author writes about the tech industry, the probability that they will name a law after themselves approaches 1.

-Originally published: March 23, 2016
+Originally Published: March 23, 2016

-Ken Norton is an executive coach who spent more than fourteen years at Google where he led product initiatives for Docs, Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
+Ken Norton is an executive coach who works with product leaders.
+He spent more than 14 years at Google where he built products used by more than 3 billion people.

 • MOST POPULAR